 2. document this process on each occasion it is performed.

-TRAction provides its clients with the trade repository handback files for review along with guidance to help reconcile against your raw data.
+TRAction provides its clients with the trade repository handback files along with detailed instructions for review along with guidance to help reconcile against your raw data.
 This helps you ensure that TRAction is meeting its obligations as a reporting delegate.

 Handback files detail the transactions that have been uploaded to the Australian Derivative Trade Repository (ADTR) through TRAction.
 These files are generated every day upon successful completion of trade uploads to the ADTR and are returned daily to TRAction’s secure portal.
 The fields in the handback files are similar to those that were provided to TRAction for reporting purposes.